cloudmesh-book/book-latex-2018/cloud-clusters/chapters/bigdata/applications/health.md

-Generative Topographic Map GTM method that can be used in dimension reduction when original data is in a metric space and is in this case faster than MDS as GTM computational complexity scales like N not N squar ed as seen in MDS.
+Generative Topographic Map GTM method that can be used in dimension reduction when original data is in a metric space and is in this case faster than MDS as GTM computational complexity scales like N not N squared as seen in MDS.

 Examples are given of GTM including an application to topic models in Information Retrieval.
 Indiana University has developed a deterministic